fluffos/fluffos/docs/efun/contrib/remove_interactive.md

 ### DESCRIPTION

-    makes sure object isn't interactive

-    returns 0 if object is either destructed or not interactive to begin with 1 otherwise
+    If the argument object is interactive and not destructed, cause it to be disconnected and lose interactive status.
+Returns 1 when the operation is successful.

+    This function requires PACKAGE_CONTRIB to be defined in the options file.

+### SEE ALSO

+    exec(3), interactive(3), this_interactive(3), this_player(3)